Chiuri254/Photo-Garage/README.md

 ## Description
 A personal blogging website where one can create and share your opinions and other users can read and comment on them as well as getting inspired with a qoute.
 ## Behavior Driven Development
-* The program should display create blog and get inspired
+* The program should show various photos;

      **Input Example**: On page load

-     **Output Example**: create blog and get inspired are displayed on the home page
+     **Output Example**: Category of photos are displayed on landing page

 * The program should navigate to login form :